 If you’ve recently submitted your resume for a number of open positions, but your phone isn’t exactly ringing off the hook, review the following seven common resume mistakes to see if you’re guilty of committing any of these items:

-- Inappropriate Email Address: Creating an email address on sites like Gmail and Yahoo is completely free, allowing you to essentially have as many as you want.
+Creating an email address on sites like Gmail and Yahoo is completely free, allowing you to essentially have as many as you want.
 Therefore sharing an email account with family members or putting one on your resume containing anything but your legal first and last name is unnecessary.
-No employer will take you seriously if you have an unprofessional email address.
+Potential employers may take you less seriously if you have an unprofessional email address.

-- Lack of Professional References: Hiring managers want to see references on your resume that can speak to your applicable skills, experience and work ethic.
+Hiring managers want to see employment references on your resume that can speak to your applicable skills, experience and work ethic.
 Great people to cite are former managers, colleagues, professors and anyone else you’ve worked with in a professional capacity.
 Listing your spouse, best friend or mother as references will get you nowhere but the rejection pile.

 Need a little help polishing your professional resume?
 Contact Sparks Group today.
-We have established partnerships with many of the Washington, DC/Baltimore Metropolitan Area's leading organizations.
+We have established partnerships with leading organizations throughout Maryland, DC, Virginia, North Carolina, and beyond!